TheComamba/EldamoToAnki/README.md

 # Acknowledgments

 Almost all the credit here goes to [Paul Strack][pfstrack], maintainer of the [Eldamo website][eldamo] and [database][eldamo-data].
-They gathered all canonical Tolkienian words in one place, collected thousands of fan-made extensions, and organise it all in the structured xml format.
+They gathered all canonical Tolkienian words in one place, collected thousands of fan-made extensions, and organised it all in the structured xml format.
 Finding this database made writing this script pure bliss.

 [eldamo]: https://eldamo.org/
 [eldamo-data]: https://github.com/pfstrack/eldamo/tree/master/src/data